- Download our Moving to South Korea Guide (PDF)

-That said, language barriers may make it harder for expats to set up their accounts or get their internet banking up and running.
-There are some banks, such as KEB Hanna, that are more expat-friendly than others, but it's best to ask a friend or employer to assist with setting up one's banking needs in South Korea.
+That said, language barriers may make it harder for you to set up your account or get your internet banking up and running.
+There are some banks, such as KEB Hana, that are more expat-friendly than others, but it’s best to ask a friend or employer to assist with setting up your banking needs in South Korea.

 Currency in South Korea